romi/romi-robots-docs/docs/Scanner/developer/git_submodules_workflow.md

 git submodule init
 git submodule update
 ```

 You should now have submodules folders (`romitask`, `romicgal`, `plantdb`...) filled with the contents for the associated "fixed commit".

 To know the latest commit associated to a submodule, move to its folder and look-up the `git log`:

 ```shell
 cd plant-3d-vision/<submodule_root_dir>
 git log
 ```

-!!!Tips
+!!!
+Tips
     Press key `q` to quit the log.

 ## Update the plant-3d-vision integration branch

 From the `plant-3d-vision` folder, checkout the `dev` branch (integration branch):

 ```shell